team of professionals sitting in office

 How Perpetual Know Your Customer (pKYC) can reduce the risk for your regulated firm

-If AML regulations apply to your business, you need to make sure you not only undertake initial KYC checks on each customer but also, after onboarding this customer, continue monitoring them so that you will be able to pick up on changes to the customer’s risk profile.
+If AML regulations apply to your business, you need to make sure you not only undertake initial know your customer checks on each customer but also, after onboarding this customer, continue monitoring them so that you will be able to pick up on changes to the customer’s risk profile.

 To comply with this particular legal requirement, you could — after running the initial KYC checks and forming a risk assessment based on the information unearthed by these checks — repeat this verification process periodically, such as every year or every 18 months.